 At the end of their six-day journey, SRI participants shared climate actions they’re poised to take in their own lives and communities—from applying new insights to address food insecurity to integrating a sustainability lens into their research to weaving contemplative practices into classroom teaching.
 Wrote one scholarship recipient from Australia, “I am inspired having connected deeply with extraordinary people from around the globe.
 I don’t feel so alone doing the work we do.”

 To expand learning opportunities through SRI 2021 and the Online Speaker Series, Mind & Life is pleased to offer free access to recorded presentations by Christiana Figueres, Roshi Joan Halifax, and Vandana Shiva.
 A new course is also in development featuring curated content from the event, discussion questions, and resources.
-This course is set to open in mid-August.
+This course is set to open by fall 2021.
 Subscribe to our e-newsletter to be notified of the launch.

 The Mind & Life Institute expresses our deepest gratitude to the Hershey Family Foundation for its generous support of SRI since the program’s inception—this year providing a record number of scholarships to participants.